I’m going to talk about this from the perspective of a designer, and most of all, my own personal experience.

 So, in order to teach myself HOW to make a website (being able to turn to a School to learn how, or look for tutorials online is something that people take for granted now, but where non-existent back then), I decided to do some reverse engineering.
 You see, I had discovered that the magic behind those websites, was just text, with very literal tags (didn’t know what the things within the <> symbols were called) that I could understand as to what their purpose was.

 I learned that a simple TXT file could be renamed to HTML or vice-versa for my reverse engineering, and for it to be understood by a browser as an HTML document, it just needed some basic tags, like <html>, and then the <head> and <body> tags.
-That was my AHA moment.
+That was my AHA! moment.
 Because, boys and girls, back then, there were absolutely NO editors anywhere (at least I didn’t know of any, or simply didn’t know how to find them).
-In fact, the first one I ever used, was my beloved Hotdog, at the time, I thought is was a really big deal (after I learned how to use it).
-Which was extremely simplistic in its approach.
+In fact, the first HTML editor I ever used, was my beloved Hotdog, at the time, I thought it was a really big deal (after I learned how to use it).
+Which was extremely simplistic in its text-only approach.

-Then I think I found Pagemill.
+Then a couple of years afterwards, I found Pagemill.
 Which I used for a while.